reaganhenke/costume-db-backend/README.md

 - `characters`: a list of the characters, represented by hair color/gender

 ### general notes
 Please read the terms of use on [CostumeDatabase.com](https://costumedatabase.com/terms).
-We can't promise all costumes will make it into the database or gaurantee any timelines.
-Thanks for checking it out :)
+Thanks for helping us out :)

 [More information about contributing to Github](https://www.dataschool.io/how-to-contribute-on-github/)
+1. Fork the project repository
+2. Clone your fork
+3. Add this repo as an upstream `git remote add upstream https://github.com/reaganhenke/costume-db-backend`
+4. Pull the latest `git pull upstream main`
+5. Create a new branch
+6. Commit your changes and push them to your fork
+7. On Github, open a Pull Request against the base-repository

+We may close or request changes on pull requests that don't meet the requirements.
+Thanks for helping us out!